mswift42/soft-stone-theme/README.md

-This will add the gnu, marmalade and melpa repos to your emacs setup.
+This will add the gnu and melpa repos to your emacs setup.

 To install the theme: